Vasily Shish

-Vasily "Torero" Shish (born 7 August 1982) is a Belarusian Muay Thai middleweight kickboxer fighting out of Minsk, Belarus for the Chinuk Gym.
+Vasily "Torero" Shish (born 7 August 1982) is a Belarusian Muay Thai middleweight kickboxer from Minsk, Belarus.
 He is a five time world and five time European Muaythai and kickboxing champion who has won titles at both amateur and professional level.
 Vasily has fought for several notable promotions such as K-1 MAX and (the now defunct) Thai & Kickbox SuperLeague.

 Career/Biography

 Growing up in Minsk, Vasily joined the famous Gym "Kick Fighter" in 1996 where he studied Muay Thai alongside future world champions such as Andrei Kulebin, Aliaksei Pekarchyk and Dmitry Shakuta.
 In 1998 he won his first title as an amateur at the I.A.M.T.F.
 European Championships in Spain, winning a gold medal in the -51 kg category aged just 15 years old, also winning the honour of "best technique".
 The next year he went to the world championships in Bangkok where he won a bronze medal competing against much more experienced fighters.
 In 1999 he was part of the Belarus team which won an incredible eight gold medals (out of twelve) in the Thai-boxing section at the W.A.K.O. world championships.
 What was even more impressive was that seven of the winners came from Vasily's Kick Fighter gym.

-In 2000 Vasily won his first pro title (I.K.F. world) by defeating American Richard Kostuck in less than 40 seconds in Minsk.
+In 2000 Vasily won his first pro title (I.K.F. world) by defeating American Richard Kostuck in less than 29 seconds in Minsk.
 He carried on in an excellent year by winning a gold medal at the amateur European Muaythai championships before finishing the year with a gold medal in Sydney at the World Cup in Martial Arts event.
 Between 2001 and 2003 Vasily won more amateur and pro world and European titles with the I.A.M.T.F., I.S.S/Brute Force, W.A.K.O. and World Kickboxing Network (W.K.N.) organizations, moving up in weight and relinquishing his I.K.F. world title as he did so.
 By 2003 Vasily sought more competitive matches joining the newly created Thai & Kickbox SuperLeague where he would be given the chance to fight world champions every event.
 Things did not go exactly as planned for Vasily and he only had two fights with the organization – losing both.